department-of-veterans-affairs/Virtual-Regional-Office/hypertension/README.md

 We use the [Gitflow Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow); in summary, this means that we write code primarily in feature branches that are then merged to `develop`, and only push to the primary branch from there.

-Pull requests are submitted on Github and require review in order to be merged.
+Pull requests are submitted on GitHub and require review in order to be merged.
 Our process is that reviewers approve and the submitter of the PR then merges to `develop`.

 # CI Setup